patricknelson/silverstripe-migrations/README.md

 ## To Do

+- Method to obtain a hash as a signature for the current schema being defined by `DataObject` child classes.
+Will be helpful in creating migrations that should only be run if the current schema/state matches a certain hash.
 - Setup a `--pretend` option to allow the ability to preview all queries that will be executed by migrations (both up and down).